 Beat the goalie

-Ask players to hold a partially-filled water bottle by its neck and flick it into the air.
-The aim is for the bottle to rotate fully so it lands upright on its base.
+A guaranteed crowd-pleaser.
+Ask players to hold a half-filled plastic bottle by its neck and flick it into the air.
+The aim is for the bottle to fully rotate, so it lands upright on its base.
 If they can do it, they win a prize.

 Guess the teacher